-Sudani From Nigeria Review
+Sudani From Nigeria Review: A Shining Gem!

 Other Technical Aspects

 Sudani From Nigeria was majorly shot in the Malabar regions.
-The cinematography of the film has been handled by popular cinematographer Shyju Khalid.
-Editing is by Noufal Abdullah.
+The cinematography of the film has been handled by popular cinematographer Shyju Khalid and his works needs a special mention as he has once again come up with some realistic frames staying close to the vision of the film-maker.
+Editing by Noufal Abdullah is also top class.

-Stay tuned with Filmibeat to read the full review of Sudani From Nigeria..